YoYoGames/GameMaker-Bugs/README.md

 When [submitting a bug](https://github.com/YoYoGames/GameMaker-Bugs/issues/new/choose), fill in each field with all pertinent information you can provide.

 Send all requested information, otherwise there will be a delay while we request what's missing.
-Please strongly consider sending a *small sample* project if your bug is in-game or when building specific assets in your projects.
+Please strongly consider always sending a *small sample* project if your bug is in-game or when building specific assets in your projects.

 <br />

 ## "Report A GameMaker Bug" tool on GameMaker's "Help" menu

-You can also [submit issues directly from GameMaker](https://help.gamemaker.io/hc/en-us/articles/13150754375453#h_01HGE35CZ9EJW3NEK24T3TF139) (2023.8 onwards).
-If your sample project needs to be visible only to GameMaker staff, then the IDE tool makes this quicker/easier for you, so we would recommend that route.
+You can also [submit issues directly from GameMaker](https://help.gamemaker.io/hc/en-us/articles/13150754375453#h_01HGE35CZ9EJW3NEK24T3TF139) (2023.8/LTS22.03 onwards) and the IDE tools do all of this automatically for you, so in most cases we actually recommend this rather than the forms on this website.

+Also, if you just want to send a sample project or logs to attach to any existing bug report (even as a comment on someone else's bug report), then you can use the "Upload a Bug/Ticket Sample" tool.
+Copy the link GameMaker gives you after it has uploaded the files to us, then paste the link into the GitHub issue.

+**All files you submit via the IDE tools are always private and only viewable by GM staff - you can't even download them yourself.**

 <br />